jhauf/StockTracker/README.md

 ### Implementation Details
 Each second, the app makes an AJAX GET request to CNN Money and pulls the current price.
-It checks that price against the last price in the table and append a row to the table if the price changed.
+It checks that price against the last price in the table and appends a row to the table if the price changed.

 ```javascript